developerjohan01/MyPlacesIos/README.md

 # MyPlaces - iOS
-Small iOS demo app that lets the user save places in a list (UITableView) by selecting and long pressing on a map
+Small iOS demo app that lets the user save places in a list (UITableView) by selecting (using *long press*) on a map

 Showing how to:
  - add a location with a pin/annotation - *MapKit*